 Returning a vehicle at end of the lease in a sound, serviceable condition assists in ensuring that the Commonwealth does not incur additional charges for excess wear and tear and achieves the best possible sale price when the vehicle is sold.

-All damage to a private plated vehicle, however minor, must be reported promptly to sgfleet’s 24 hour hotline:1800 009 082.
+All damage to a private plated vehicle, however minor, must be reported promptly to sgfleet’s 24 hour hotline: 1800 009 082, who will manage the claim.
 Any theft or malicious damage involving the vehicle must be reported to the Police.

 You are personally responsible for all road tolls, any fines or penalties for the non-payment or late payment of road tolls, and for any administration costs in relation to these, incurred in relation to your private plated vehicle.
-Toll infringements and administrative fees can be avoided by supplying a personal e-tag to fit the private plated vehicle (these are not provided or reimbursable by Ministerial and Parliamentary Services).
+Toll infringements and administrative fees can be avoided by supplying a personal e-tag to fit the private plated vehicle (these are not provided or reimbursable by MaPS).

 Parliamentarians are personally responsible for payment of any fine specified on an infringement notice, other than where a statutory declaration has been returned to the issuing authority identifying another person as the driver of the vehicle at the time of the infringement.
 Where an administrative charge for processing an infringement notice is levied, MaPS will obtain reimbursement from the relevant parliamentarian.